OptiMixnet/OptiMix/README.md

 ## Initial setup and dependencies
-The code can be executed on any standard laptop or desktop device running Ubuntu 18.04 or higher.
-It has been tested to work for Python 3.8.10.
-The dependencies required for executing the code are as follows:
+To execute the artifact, the code can be run on any standard laptop or workstation using Ubuntu 18.04 or higher.
+It is compatible with Python versions from 3.8.10 up to (but not including) 3.11.
+Importantly, the artifact includes precisely the same configurations and settings as those used in the original OptiMix evaluation.
+The only exception is that the number of iterations has been scaled down to ensure feasibility on standard hardware.

+The artifact has been optimized to run on systems with at least 16\,GB of RAM and 50\,GB of available disk space.
+These specifications allow users to reproduce results efficiently without requiring access to high-performance computing environments.

+Before executing the code, please ensure your system satisfies the following requirements: Ubuntu 18.04 or higher, Python version between 3.8.10 and 3.10.x (not 3.11 or newer), a minimum of 16\,GB of RAM, and at least 50\,GB of free disk space.

+All required dependencies for execution are listed in the \texttt{dependencies.txt} file included in the repository.

 - matplotlib==3.5.2
 - numpy==1.21.2